manningtelfer/Check-In/README.md

 # Check-In
-A simple web based utility to log visitors to your place of business
+A simple web based utility to log visitors to your place of business.

+## Features
+- Desktop and mobile friendly
+- Dark mode
+- WSAG 2.1 complianiance

+### Future features
+- Admin page to review check in history
+- Data encryption
+- More robust input validation
+- More robust input sanitisation

 ## Installation